 There’s a small food market each night by the water which is easy to find on this tiny island.
 There are also several bars and hostels which cater to backpackers and visitors to the area.
 These enable you to spend your time socialising and dancing the night away with friendly locals.

-During the day you could visit Tikal again or you can take a small boat ride to Jorge’s Rope Swing.
+During the day you could visit Tikal again or maybe take a small boat ride to Jorge’s Rope Swing.
 This is run by an enterprising local who turned a few rope swings into a small business.
 This is a great way to expel some energy and kill a few hours during the day.
 You can also take a relaxing boat ride or Kayak around the lake that surrounds Flores.

 If you like, and are lucky enough to find a space, you could volunteer at the ARCAS animal sanctuary.
 They specialise in taking care of trafficked animals from Central America.